emeryberger/emeryberger/README.md

 # Emery Berger

 Professor, Computer Science, Univ. of Massachusetts Amherst.
 I am also an Amazon Scholar at Amazon Web Services.
 My students, collaborators, and I in the [PLASMA](https://plasma-umass.org) lab build innovative and impactful systems, especially focused on performance, reliability, and security.
 Among other things, I am the creator/maintainer of https://CSrankings.org.
-For the academic year 2023/2024, I am on sabbatical.
+For the academic year 2024/2025, I am splitting my time between UMass and Amazon.

 ## Recent blog posts